Cardio on Leg Day: Should you do it?

 [Related Article: Best Machines for Cardio at Home]

-However, if you’re a lighter lifter, you might be able to get away with some cardio training on legs day, as you won’t be lifting extremely challenging weights, are unlikely to be aiming for those bigger muscles we described above and shouldn’t be as fatigued when it comes to performing the movements.
+However, if you’re a lighter lifter, you might be able to get away with this type of cardio workouts on legs day, as you won’t be lifting extremely challenging weights, are unlikely to be aiming for those bigger muscles we described above and shouldn’t be as fatigued when it comes to performing the movements.

 Should you avoid cardio on leg day?

 As we said above, it can depend on what your aims are.
 However, there’s another element that comes into play here too.
-The duration and type of the cardio.
+The duration and type of the cardiovascular exercise.

-A meta analysis in the Journal of Strength and Conditioning, found that the duration of cardio, and the use of running as cardio had significant detrimental effects on muscle maintenance[1].
+A meta analysis in the Journal of Strength and Conditioning, found that the duration of aerobic exercise, and the use of distance running as cardio had significant detrimental effects on muscle growth[1].

 This can be for a number of reasons.
-If you don’t give your body time to recover from weight training and head straight into cardio, some researchers say this can make you lose muscle mass [2].
+If you don’t give your body time to recover from weight training and head straight into this kind of cardiovascular exercise, some researchers say this can make you lose muscle mass [2].

 Furthermore, endurance training kind of cancels out the work you’re doing with your weight lifting, as it requires a lighter frame, and doesn’t really need those muscles to keep going [3].
 In this study, those who didn’t train in an endurance style saw much higher muscle gain[3].

-So, if you’re aiming to lift heavy and build muscle, then it’s probably best to leave cardio for another day, and also to avoid endurance based exercise that will reduce your muscle gains.
+So, if you’re aiming to lift heavy and build muscle, then it’s probably best to leave the long cardio sessions, and avoid endurance based exercise that will reduce your muscle gains.

 Instead, it’s important to know that certain types of cardio can actually support muscle growth and maintenance.
-You just need to know which type of cardio is best.
+You just need to know which type of cardio is best for your leg training day.

 [Related: 4-Week Bigger Booty Workout Plan]